Impact 2025

 LPM Classical - WUOL

-This chart captures the “spins” (one track played on air, regardless of the length of the track) as a percentage of total tracks played during the survey period.
+This chart captures the “spins” (one track played on air, regardless of the length of the track) and duration as a percentage of total locally-programmed tracks played during FY25.
 Gender diversity in this report is expressed as “Women/Female.”
 The role and contributions of women have been intentionally repressed or explicitly excluded from this art form, and we felt it was important to account for this.
 We’ve also made assumptions based on historic or contemporary information regarding gender identity.
 This report does not account for the various forms of gender identity, a data point that can be difficult to obtain and one that can be highly private and/or personal.
 For this same reason, we have not attempted to capture sexual orientation.
+For this survey, we focused on composers.
+During FY25 WUOL broadcast approximately 4,360 locally-programmed hours.

 Composers - Percentage Spins